 Asystole is not actually a true rhythm but rather is a state of no cardiac electrical activity.
 The main treatment of choice for asystole is the use of epinephrine and CPR.

-Asystole is treated using the right branch of the pulseless arrest algorithm.
-Click below to view the pulseless arrest algorithm diagram.
+Asystole is treated using the right branch of the Cardiac Arrest algorithm.
+Click below to view the Cardiac Arrest Algorithm diagram.
 When done click again to close the diagram.

 During asystole, there is no blood flow to the brain and other vital organs.
 This results in very poor outcomes if resuscitation is successful.